 Child visitation, custody, and child support can be very difficult to resolve without the help of a lawyer if both parents are resistant to coming to an agreement.

 Divorce can be overwhelming for so many reasons, not just emotionally, but also financially, and legally.
-You will want to work with a certified family law attorney like the ones at the Law Offices of Korol and Velen, Certified Family Law Specialists.
-If you are facing a divorce, you should work with a divorce attorney that will take a vested interest in your specific situation and advise you on what you might face in a divorce regarding property division, child support and custody, and alimony.
+You will want to work with a certified family law specialist like the ones at the Law Offices of Korol and Velen, Certified Family Law Specialists.
+If you are facing a divorce, you should work with an attorney that will take a vested interest in your specific situation and advise you on what you might face in a divorce regarding property division, child support and custody, and alimony.
 They will be able to advise you on your options.
-A divorce attorney will provide support and guidance as you work towards ending your marriage.
+An attorney will provide support and guidance as you work towards ending your marriage.

 For advice on divorce, you need the expert law firm of Law Offices of Korol and Velen, Certified Family Law Specialists.